CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What steps do we usually do during a clean code refactoring?

+    First we need to try and understand the code.
+    Then we start with checking variable and function names, and replace them if needed.
+    Then we eliminate global variables and magic numbers.
+    In the end, the code should be free of clutter, complexity and cleverness.

 ### Error handling

 #### What is exception handling?